lukechilds/create-node/README.md

 > ❗️**Important note**
 >
 > This module is intended for use in the browser and therefore requires a JS environment that implements the DOM.
-If you want to use it with node you'll need to provide your own DOM implementation such as [`jsdom`](https://github.com/tmpvar/jsdom).
+If you want to use it with Node.js you'll need to provide your own DOM implementation such as [`jsdom`](https://github.com/tmpvar/jsdom).

 ## Install